Redstone Chip Building: Minecraft Java

 Hosted by 1 expert guide

 I got into computer science and engineering through Minecraft redstone.
-It's one of the best ways to make these concepts click because your kid can see and interact with everything they're building.
-It's not abstract, it's right there in front of them.
+It's one of the most effective ways to make these concepts click, because your kid can see and interact with everything they build—nothing is abstract.

 What Your Kid Will Do

-Each day builds on the last, going from basic logic all the way to a working redstone project:
+Each day builds on the last, moving from basic logic to a complete redstone project.
+Key topics include:

-Logic gates and binary Your kid will learn how computers think in 1s and 0s.
-They'll build AND, OR, and NOT gates out of redstone and start to see how simple true/false logic can do powerful things
+Your kid will learn how computers represent information using 1s and 0s.
+They'll build AND, OR, XOR, and NOT gates using redstone and see how simple true/false logic scales into complex systems.Truth Tables and Adders

 How It Works